-Administration and Budget staff provides administrative services essential to office management and maintains programs developed to assist the judiciary in a variety of areas.
+Administration and Budget staff provide administrative services essential to office management and maintain programs developed to assist the judiciary in a variety of areas.
 The budget section compiles and organizes the judicial branch's annual state appropriation request.
 It prepares fiscal notes for proposed legislation that affects the judicial system, and provides support to the Supreme Court's Circuit and Appellate Court Budget committees.

 The personnel section maintains the statewide Circuit Court Personnel System as well as the Circuit Court Personnel Handbook.
-It has primary responsibility for recruitment and personnel management for OSCA.
+This section also processes the payroll for all court employees and maintains the Payroll Handbook for the payroll designees in each county.
+It also has primary responsibility for recruitment and personnel management for OSCA.